collapsed-stacks/startups/questions/866/idea-to-app-where-to-go-for-help.md

 - posted by: [Iunknown](https://stackexchange.com/users/217932/iunknown) on 2014-10-01
 - score: 0

-<p>Shipping good software takes someone who knows what they are doing.
-Everything from Spec writing, use cases, architecture, design, art work, coding, testing, documentation...all of it.  </p>
+Shipping good software takes someone who knows what they are doing.
+Everything from Spec writing, use cases, architecture, design, art work, coding, testing, documentation...all of it.

-<p>I recommend that you find someone <strong>who's shipped software before</strong> to build it for you.</p>
+I recommend that you find someone **who's shipped software before** to build it for you.

-<p>To get this person, you'll need money or be lucky enough to have a friend that can help.</p>
+To get this person, you'll need money or be lucky enough to have a friend that can help.